-The Compensation Committee (for purposes of this analysis, the "Committee") of the Board of Directors has the responsibility for establishing, implementing and continually monitoring the compensation of its executive officers.
-The Committee designed the executive compensation program to ensure that the total compensation paid to our executive officers is fair, reasonable, competitive, and is aligned with the goals and objectives of the Company.
-For the fiscal year ended December 31, 2008, the principal components of compensation for executive officers were:
+The Compensation Committee (for purposes of this analysis, the "Committee") of the Board of Directors has the responsibility for establishing, implementing and continually monitoring the compensation of the Company's executive officers.
+The Committee oversees and approves the design of the executive compensation program to ensure that the total compensation paid to our executive officers is fair, reasonable, competitive, and is aligned with the goals and objectives of the Company.
+For the fiscal year ended December 31, 2011, the principal components of compensation for executive officers were:

 - 1. Annual base salary; - 2.
-Non-equity annual performance-based incentive compensation ("Annual Bonuses"); and - 3.
-Long-term equity incentive compensation.
+Non-equity annual performance-based incentive compensation ("Annual Bonus") pursuant to the Non-Equity Performance-Based Incentive Plan (the "Bonus Plan");

+- 3. Long-term equity incentive compensation; and - 4.
+Change in control benefits.

-The Committee determined these three elements, with a significant percentage of total compensation allocated to "at-risk" performance-based incentives, best aligns the interests of our executive officers with our shareholders.
-The Annual Bonus rewards achievement of annual incentive goals and the long-term equity incentive compensation rewards achievement of long term growth in shareholder value and sustained financial health of the Company.
+The Committee determined that these four elements, with a significant percentage of total compensation allocated to "at-risk" performance-based incentives, best align the interests of our executive officers with our shareholders and achieve our overall goals for executive compensation.
+The Annual Bonus rewards achievement of annual incentive goals and the long-term equity incentive compensation rewards achievement of long-term growth in shareholder value and sustained financial health of the Company.
 There is no pre-established policy or target for the allocation between either cash and non-cash or short-term and long-term incentive compensation.
 Rather, the Committee reviews relevant market compensation data from its compensation consultant and other sources, and uses its judgment to determine the appropriate level and mix of incentive compensation on an annual basis.